-Of course one of the best ways to consume perfectly ripe avocados is through guacamole, so we've pulled together our favorite recipes that put a surprising spin on your basic guac with just a couple additions.
+One of the best (and tastiest) ways to consume avocados is guacamole, so we've pulled together our favorite recipes that put a surprising spin on your basic guac.
 Check out the list of game-changing guacamole recipes below.

 1. Baked Sweet Potato With Guacamole

-Move over avocado toast, this baked sweet potato with guacamole is, quite possibly, the best thing ever.
-And if you are following Whole30 or the Paleo diet, then you can easily incorporate this into your weekly game plan for breakfast, lunch or dinner.
+Move over avocado toast, this baked sweet potato with guacamole is, quite possibly, the best thing ever (OK, we're biased).
+And if you're following Whole30 or the Paleo diet, you can easily incorporate this into your weekly game plan for breakfast, lunch or dinner.

-While baking sweet potatoes does reduce some of their nutritional content, it's minimal, says Cynthia Sass, RD, CSSD, and NYC- and LA-based performance nutritionist.
-And it's absolutely safe to eat the skin of sweet potatoes — it has up to ten times the antioxidant power compared to the flesh, according to NutritionFacts.org.
+While baking sweet potatoes does reduce some of their nutritional content, it's minimal, says Cynthia Sass, RD, and NYC- and LA-based performance nutritionist.
+And it's absolutely safe to eat the skin of sweet potatoes — it has up to 10 times the antioxidant power than the flesh.

-This bright, sweet and spicy take on the usual savory guacamole recipe will become your favorite go-to thanks to the unusual pairing of apples and jalapeños.
+This bright, sweet and spicy take on the usual savory guacamole recipe will become your next go-to thanks to the unusual pairing of apples and jalapeños.

-Guacamole is, by and large, a versatile dip thanks to the thick, creamy texture of the avocados.
-This makes adding ingredients to your favorite recipe a no-brainer, especially if you want to up the protein content.
+As you're probably realizing, guacamole is a versatile dip thanks to the thick, creamy texture of the avocados.
+This makes adding ingredients to your favorite recipe a no-brainer, especially if you want to up the fat content.

-Ideal as a post-workout snack, this guacamole recipe calls for Greek yogurt and increases the total grams of protein of three grams per serving to seven.
-In addition to the beneficial protein bump, Greek yogurt is also low in carbohydrates and contains essential gut probiotics that, according to the Journal of the American Medical Association, have been shown to improve digestive function and reduce antibiotic side effects.
+In addition to the protein boost, Greek yogurt is also low in carbohydrates and contains essential gut probiotics that, according to the Journal of the American Medical Association, have been shown to improve digestive function and reduce antibiotic side effects.